 So far we’ve seen two simple ways of sharing your Google Analytics reports with others by sending and exporting reports.

-You can also set up user roles and permissions that allow users to view Google Analytics reports.
-When you do this, you can limit users from viewing all your site’s data or editing any settings.
+In our third method, we’ll show you how you can also set up user roles and permissions that allow users to view Google Analytics reports.
+When you do this, you can limit users from viewing all of your site’s data or editing any settings.

 Unfortunately, adding and configuring user roles is a bit tricky in Google Analytics.
 But with ExactMetrics, the process is very simple.

 First, go to ExactMetrics » Settings » Advanced.
 Under the Permissions section, you can choose which user roles are allowed to see reports when logged into your WordPress site.
 For instance, in our example below, Administrators and Editors can view reports, but only Administrators can make changes and save settings.

 Besides that, you can also control which users you want to exclude from tracking in Google Analytics.
 This prevents your team members’ activity from showing up in traffic reports and helps to keep your data accurate.

 To learn how to add users to your Google Analytics account, check out How to Share Google Analytics Access (Step by Step).